 It has become a tradition at the Mississippi Valley Quilters Guild’s Great River Quilt Show to have a live auction of quilts.
 Quilts to be auctioned range in size from bed size to wall sized.
 There are also table runners and table toppers, as well as quilted purses, Christmas tree skirts, and other small items.
 All items have been made specifically for the auction and donated by MVQG members.

-MVQG Quillows – Sewn for patients at The American Cancer Society Hope Lodge in Iowa City
+MVQG Quillows– Sewn for patients at The American Cancer Society Hope Lodge in Iowa City- $400

 Each year the MVQG chooses a local group to receive donations from our members.
 In the past we have supported the Riverbend Food Bank with donations of canned goods and packaged foods, collected winter coats for a clothing drive, and collected toiletries for a woman’s shelter.